 Adrenal gland disorders are rare.

 Cushing's syndrome is a condition where the body has too much cortisol.
 This causes a variety of problems, such as weight gain, a flushed face, bruising and diabetes.
 Cushing's syndrome is usually caused by taking steroid medication for a long time, but it can sometimes be caused by a tumour of the adrenal gland.

 Addison’s disease is caused by the adrenal glands failing to make enough of the hormones cortisol and aldosterone.
 If you have Addison’s disease, you’ll have a poor appetite and lose weight, and you might also have abdominal pain, nausea, vomiting, dizziness, difficulty concentrating, depression, cravings, irregular menstruation or low blood pressure.

-Congenital adrenal hyperplasia is a condition in which the adrenal glands produce excess male sex hormones.
+Congenital adrenal hyperplasia is an inherited group of conditions in which the adrenal glands produce excess male sex hormones.
 Symptoms can include early puberty in boys and male features in girls.

 Last reviewed: November 2020